 - It is the responsibility of the team leader to respond to all paediatric 2222 calls within their hospital. - The team leader should be someone with expertise and training in the resuscitation of paediatrics.
-Specialist knowledge of the equipment that is required, doses of drugs used and the differences in both aetiology and treatment are essential. - The role of the most senior doctor with an APLS certificate is to lead the resuscitation team in carrying out APLS according to European and UK Resuscitation Council guidelines.
-However, any member of the team who has an APLS/EPLS qualification, could act as the team leader.
+Specialist knowledge of the equipment that is required, doses of drugs used and the differences in both aetiology and treatment are essential. - The role of the most senior doctor with an APLS/EPALS certificate is to lead the resuscitation team in carrying out APLS/EPALS according to European and UK Resuscitation Council guidelines.
+However, any member of the team who has an APLS/EPALS qualification could act as the team leader. - The team leader has a specific role directing the resuscitation attempt and ensuring that it continues in a co-ordinated manner.
+Their responsibilities include: - To respond to all 2222 calls within their hospital - To identify him/herself to other members of the team at the start of the resuscitation - If the resuscitation is successful, it is the team leader's responsibility to communicate to the team responsible for the patient's care regarding further care and treatment - To ensure that relatives will be informed of events and if the arrest is witnessed by a relative, to ensure that they are well supported throughout the resuscitation attempt

-Document Title: Resuscitation Procedure 14 of 19 Approval Date: 07 Jun 2017 Reference Number: UHB 227 Next Review Date: 07 Jun 2017 Version Number: 2 Date of Publication: 17 Aug 2017 Approved By: Resuscitation Committee
+Document Title: Resuscitation Procedure 15 of 21 Approval Date: June 2021 Reference Number: Next Review Date: June 2024 Version Number: 5 Approved By: Resuscitation Committee

-- The team leader has a specific role directing the resuscitation attempt and ensuring that it continues in a co-ordinated manner.
-Their responsibilities include: - To respond to all 2222 calls within their hospital - To identify him/herself to other members of the team at the start of the resuscitation - If the resuscitation is successful, it is the team leader's responsibility to communicate to the team responsible for the patient's care regarding further care and treatment - To ensure that relatives will be informed of events and if the arrest is witnessed by a relative, to ensure that they are well supported throughout the resuscitation attempt - To make the final decision to discontinue the resuscitation attempt.
+- To make the final decision to discontinue the resuscitation attempt.
 This should be done after a discussion with all members of the resuscitation team - To ensure that all the necessary documentation is complete as soon as possible after the resuscitation attempt. - Ensuring that a cardiac arrest record form (audit form) is being completed; this data should be recorded on a central database

-(Quality Standards for cardiopulmonary resuscitation practice and training, 2016)
+(ERC Quality Standards for cardiopulmonary resuscitation practice and training, 2019)